linode/docs/docs/guides/platform/disk-images/managing-the-kernel-on-a-linode/index.md

     - `hostnamectl`: Outputs an organized list of system details, including the kernel version.
 Can only be used on distributions with [systemd](https://en.wikipedia.org/wiki/Systemd) (Debian, Ubuntu, CentOS, openSUSE, and more).
     - `cat /proc/version`: Outputs a string that contains the kernel version and release details.

 The kernel version should be a string that's similar to `5.4.0-80-generic`.
 In this example, the kernel ends with `generic`, which is common in Ubuntu systems to designate that this is an upstream kernel.
-If the kernel ends with something similar to `linode123`, a Linode kernel is being used and the string exactly which Linode kernel.
+If the kernel ends with something similar to `linode123`, a Linode kernel is being used and the string matches the precise Linode kernel release.

 ## Viewing and Modifying the Kernel in the Cloud Manager